zicna/rails-blog-nested-forms/TUTORIAL.md

 ##Guide to Solving and Reviewing Rails Blogs Nested Forms

 ###Objective
-- Implement a form with nested attributes.
+- Submit a form with nested attributes.
+- Identify the relationship between `form_for` and `fields_for` class methods.

 ###Step 1: Set up your app
 When working with an existing codebase, it's always a good idea to see what our app looks like in our browser.
 To do this we need to run a few commands in our console.